Secrets

 - Manual replace and manual rotate are disabled while automatic rotation is active

-Expanding a rotating secret shows the schedule editor.
-You can pause, resume, or change the interval at any time.
+Opening the Configure Secret interface for a rotating secret shows the schedule editor, where you can pause, resume, or change the interval at any time.

 Notes